Artur-Poffo/Code-Spark-API/README.md

 - [ ] An instructor should be able to retrieve traffic data for one of their courses.

 - [ ] CRUDs for all main entities: course, module, class, user, etc.
+- [ ] Video streaming to watch the classes.

 ## Business Rules

 - [x] User should not be able to register with the same email.
 - [x] User should not be able to register with the same CPF.
-- [ ] Only students can enroll for a course.
+- [x] Only students can enroll for a course.
 - [ ] Only students can rate courses and classes.
 - [x] Only instructors can register a course.
 - [x] A specific instructor cannot register a course with the same name.